 An outdoor Ethernet cable is commonly used to connect devices in harsher environments and is usually run along pavements, in backyards, etc. For example, if you need to connect a couple of cameras outdoors, you will use one of these cables.
 This type of cable is particularly effective for long-distance network connections, and in some cases, it is used for temporary installations.

-They are made from a PVC cable jacket but other types of jackets such as plenum and riser can also be used.
+They are made from a PVC cable jacket, but other types of jackets, such as plenum and riser, can also be used.
 Another popular outdoor cable is direct burial.
 It comes with an LLDPE (linear low-density polyethylene) jacket that is filled with a gel to protect it from microbes when buried underground.
-You can install this cable outdoors in the harshest of environments and bury it underground without worry.
+You can install this cable outdoors in the harshest environments and bury it underground without worry.

 How is an Outdoor Ethernet Cable Different?

 The main difference between the two cables is the outer jacket.

 The indoor Ethernet cable is a relatively less thick material that is fairly flexible and easy to run through thigh ducts, walls, and ceilings.
 The indoor Ethernet cable is made to be run through walls, ceilings, and other tricky spaces.
 The cable is used for short-range connections and doesn’t need to be used outside of a building structure.

 The outdoor Ethernet cable, however, is made of a thicker plastic that allows the cable to run outside a building.
 This cable is made for long-range use and is often used to connect to a nearby cell tower.
 The cable is also made to withstand extreme weather conditions.

 To differentiate between the two types of cables, you need to recognize the type of your cable jacket.
 As mentioned earlier, there are three types of cable jackets.
 Plenum, Riser, and PVC.
 Let’s take a look.